withastro/starlight/CONTRIBUTING.md

 ## Plugins and Integrations

 It's great to see plugins and other integrations enhance or change features of Starlight.
+We have a collection of plugins and tools on our [plugins](https://starlight.astro.build/resources/plugins/) page.
 If you’ve built a Starlight plugin, theme or some other tool, adding it to the plugin page is just a pull request away!

 1. Set up a development environment by following the [“Setting up a development environment”](#setting-up-a-development-environment) instructions.